 Who can complain?

-- Complaints must be made on behalf of a named individual only.
+- Complaints must be made on behalf of a named individual or regulated group only.
 This includes complaints where businesses and organisations are involved

 - In submitting a complaint, you must provide your full name, address, phone number and email.